-- Intense tranmission of Ebola has taken place in Sierra Leone, Liberia and Guinea and these are therefore the three countries worst affected by the crisis.
+- Intense transmission of Ebola took place in Sierra Leone, Liberia and Guinea and these were therefore the three countries worst affected by the crisis.

-- This outbreak is unprecedented in terms of its scale, severity and complexity.
-There have been more cases and deaths in this outbreak than all others combined according to WHO.
+- This outbreak was unprecedented in terms of its scale, severity and complexity.
+There were more cases and deaths in this outbreak than all others combined, according to WHO.

-- Cases of Ebola have also occurred in Nigeria, Senegal, Mali, Spain, the USA and the UK in 2014, and in Italy in 2015.
-An unrelated outbreak occurred in the Democratic Republic of Congo this year.
-Nigeria and Senegal have now been declared Ebola free whilst in DRC the disease is currently under control.
+- Cases of Ebola also occurred in Nigeria, Senegal, Mali, Spain, the USA and the UK in 2014, and in Italy in 2015.
+An unrelated outbreak also occurred in the Democratic Republic of Congo.

-- Healthcare workers are particularly vulnerable to the disease due to their high risk of exposure.
-According to WHO, there were 815 confirmed and probable cases of Ebola among medical staff in the worst-affected countries, resulting in 272 deaths.
+- Healthcare workers were particularly vulnerable to the disease due to their high risk of exposure.
+According to WHO, there were 815 confirmed and probable cases of Ebola among medical staff in the worst-affected countries, of whom two-thirds died.

 DEC APPEAL AND RESPONSE

-- The DEC Ebola Crisis Appeal launched on Thursday 30 October 2014 with appeals carried by all major UK broadcasters.
+- The DEC Ebola Crisis Appeal was launched on 29 October 2014, with appeals carried by all major UK broadcasters.
 It raised more than £37 million and helped hundreds of thousands of people.

 - Twelve of the DEC’s members – some of the UK’s leading aid charities – responded across Guinea, Sierra Leone and Liberia, reaching 2.85 million people In Phase 1 of the response (October 2014 to April 2015), including an estimated 1 million people with relief assistance.